sorbay/sorbay-documentation/docs/en/members.md

 In the "Email or username" input field, you can enter one or multiple email addresses or usernames.

+NOTE: Please ensure that the user accounts for the usernames or email addresses entered here have already been registered in Sorbay.

 With the drop-down list below, select the role for the new member(s):

 * Workspace admin: The user can administrate workspaces, i.e. change workspace